This page is my overview of backpacking Vietnam, covering:

 Private shuttle vans – Safe and cheap

 There’s a blurred line in terms of types of accommodation for budget backpackers in Vietnam.
-It’s not so easy to categorize as guesthouses can be more like hostels.
+It’s not so easy to categorise as guesthouses can be more like hostels.
 Hostels are more likely to have private rooms as dorms are not that popular except for in a few dedicated backpacker hostels.
 Finding Accommodation is fairly simple though, as anybody with a spare bedroom will put a sign up to say they’re a guesthouse.
 In Vietnam it is best to walk around and shop around for the best price and facilities.

 - Hostels – A few dedicated backpacker hostels with dorms in the cities.